On 25 September 2023, the EU Commission adopted the EU REACH restriction on intentionally added microplastics.

 Commission Regulation (EU) 2023/2055

 As requested by the European Parliament, the Commission worked to find solutions to reduce plastic waste in the marine environment.
 In 2017, the Commission gave a mandate to the European Chemicals Agency (ECHA) for an assessment of the risks of synthetic polymers added to products.
-Following the assessment carried out by the ECHA, which showed that 42,000 tonnes of intentionally added synthetic polymers are found in the environment in an uncontrolled manner, the Agency recommended restricting them in January 2019.
+Following the assessment carried out by the ECHA, which showed that 42,000 tons of intentionally added synthetic polymers are found in the environment in an uncontrolled manner, the Agency recommended restricting them in January 2019.

 On 25 September 2023, the European Commission adopted regulation 2023/2055.
 This bans the sale of microplastics themselves and products to which they have been intentionally added.
-Over a period of 20 years, this regulation will prevent the release of 500,000 tonnes of synthetic polymer microparticles.
+Over a period of 20 years, this regulation will prevent the release of 500,000 tons of synthetic polymer microparticles.
 This initiative is part of the zero pollution plan, which aims to reduce plastic pollution by 30 % by 2030.
 This is in line with the objectives of the green pact for europe and the circular economy plan.

 Microplastics in cosmetics ban